Enchant, Alberta

 Enchant is a hamlet in southern Alberta, Canada within the Municipal District of Taber.
-It is located on Highway 526 and the Canadian Pacific Railway, between Vauxhall and Lomond.
+It is on Highway 526 and the Canadian Pacific Kansas City railway, between Vauxhall and Lomond.
 It has an elevation of 810 m.

 The hamlet is located in census division No. 2 and in the federal riding of Medicine Hat.

 Enchant was once incorporated as a village but was dissolved from village status on February 1, 1945.
 The railroad arrived in 1914 and the first grain elevator was completed in 1915.
+Enchant was the site of the 1917 founding of the Evangelical Free Church of Canada.